RobbieFeng/companion_dog/README.md

-# Pet Follower Project
+# AI-Powered Pet Companion Robot Project

-This project implements a pet follower behavior using a Raspberry Pi.
+This project implements the intelligent robot using a Raspberry Pi 5.
 It enables autonomous pet tracking to keep your furry companion company, analyzes pet behavior patterns to understand their daily activities, and provides emotion insights to help you better connect with your pet's feelings and well-being.

 ## Setup

-**Note:** This project is designed for and tested on the **Raspberry Pi 5** for optimal performance with YOLOv8.
+**Note:** This project is designed for and tested on the **Raspberry Pi 5** for optimal performance with YOLOv5.

 **Cloud Server:** Some AI functionality (Data Logging, Emotion Insights) requires a separate cloud server.
 You can find the server code here: [https://github.com/CHCYLI/petCar/tree/main](https://github.com/CHCYLI/petCar/tree/main).